McKmillions/web-dm7-dallas_html-css_fundamentals/README.md

 ```

 Link tags
-Standard to have stylesheets at the top for loading the page as quickly as possible
+It's tandard to have stylesheets at the top for loading the styled page as quickly as possible
 ```html
 <link rel="stylesheet" href="/css/style.css">
 ```

 Script tags
 To link to external javascript scripts.
 HTML reads top to bottom.
-It's standard to put these at the bottom of the document.
+It's standard to put these at the bottom of the document to increase the perceived load time of the page.
 ```html
 <script type="text/javascript">